meguid/TravisCI-Pipeline/README.md

-# Travis CI Pipelint for iOS
+# Travis CI Pipeline for iOS
 Building a Continues Integration pipeline using Travis CI for iOS Applications.

 ## Requirements